shiyun-ho/lead-dev-bot/README.md

 > 🧠 "I could code it myself."
 > 🤖 And thus, Lead Dev Bot was born.
-> 🧠 "Maybe I shouldn't think at all."

 ### What Is It?